liftoff/HumanInput/README.rst

         HI.log.info("User touched:", event.target, " held down for: ", elapsed);
     });

-There's two settings that control 'hold' events:
+There's three settings that control 'hold' events:

 * holdInterval (number) [500]:  How often to issue 'hold' events (controls the ``setTimeout()`` function that repeatedly calls these events).
+* moveThreshold (number) [5]:  How many pixels the mouse/pointer/finger can move before a 'hold' event is cancelled.
+Only applies to pointer/mouse/touch events.
 * listenEvents: 'hold' (string) [present]:  If 'hold' is present in the 'listenEvents' setting HumanInput will trigger 'hold' events.
 If not present it will not trigger this event type.
 Hold events are enabled by default.

 Remapping/Renaming Events